CMSgov/bluebutton-site-static/_pages/developers.md

   - Sample Beneficiaries
   - Production API Access
   - Developer Guidelines
-  - Blue Button Implementation Guide
+  - Blue Button 2.0 API Implementation Guide
 ctas:
   -
     title: Developer Sandbox
     link: https://sandbox.bluebutton.cms.gov/v1/accounts/mfa/login
   -
-    title: Blue Button Blog
+    title: Blue Button 2.0 API Blog
     link: /blog
 ---

 ## Overview

-The Centers for Medicare and Medicaid Services (CMS) Blue Button API enables Medicare beneficiaries to connect their Medicare claims data to the applications, services, and research programs they trust.
+The Centers for Medicare and Medicaid Services (CMS) Blue Button 2.0 API enables Medicare beneficiaries to connect their Medicare claims data to the applications, services, and research programs they trust.

-The CMS Blue Button API:
+The CMS Blue Button 2.0 API:

 - Enables a developer to register a beneficiary-facing application
 - Enables a beneficiary to grant an application access to four years of their Part A, B, and D claims data